Kirby-Thompson distance for trisections of knotted surfaces: Reducible Trisections

 Without loss of generality, assume that $p = q$ and $p \neq r$.
 Since $d(p,r) > 0$, by Lemma \ref{lemma:cutdisks} and Remark \ref{distzero}, there is a curve bounding a cut disk in $(Z_{12}, T_{12})$ that is a common curve for both $\alpha(pr)$ and $\alpha(qr)$ and there is at least one such curve $s$.
 Since $\alpha(pq)$ is the constant geodesic, $s$ is also a common curve for $\alpha(pq)$.
 The result now follows as in Case 2. \end{proof}

-Applying this result to a trisection witnessing $\L(S)$ and using the fact that the connected sum and distant sum of unknotted 2-spheres is the distant sum of unknotted 2-spheres, we have the first theorem advertised in the Introduction.
+Applying this result to a trisection witnessing $\L(S)$ and using the fact that the connected sum and distant sum of unknotted 2-spheres and unknotted nonorientable surfaceis the distant sum of unknotted 2-spheres, we have the first theorem advertised in the Introduction.

 \begin{theorem} Suppose that $S \subset S^4$ is a smooth, closed surface with $\L(S) = 0$.
-Then $S$ is the distant sum of unknotted 2-spheres (i.e. an unlink). \end{theorem}
+Then $S$ is the distant sum of unknotted 2-spheres and unknotted nonorientable surfaces. \end{theorem}

 For the statement and proofs of the next theorems, let $S$ be a surface in $S^4$ and consider a bridge trisection $\mc{T}$ of $S$ having bridge number $b$.
 Let $\mc{S}=(Z_{12}, T_{12})\cup_{\Sigma}(Z_{23}, T_{23})\cup_{\Sigma}(Z_{31}, T_{31})$ be the spine of $\mc{T}$ and let $c_{j}$ be the number of closed components of $L_j=\alpha_{ij}\cup \alpha_{jk}$.
 Set $L=\mc{L}(\mc{T})$.
-For each $\{i,j,k\} = \{1,2,3\}$, choose efficient pairs $(p^i_{ij}, p^i_{ik})$ for the tangles $(Z_{ij}, T_{ij})$ and $(Z_{jk}, T_{jk})$ so that
+For each $\{i,j,k\} = \{1,2,3\}$, choose efficient pairs $(p^j_{ij}, p^j_{jk})$ for the tangles $(Z_{ij}, T_{ij})$ and $(Z_{jk}, T_{jk})$ so that

 For each $\{i,j,k\} = \{1,2,3\}$ choose a geodesic $\alpha(i)$ from $p^i_{ij}$ to $p^i_{ik}$ and a geodesic $\alpha(ij)$ from $p^i_{ij}$ to $p^j_{ij}$.
 Let $\mc{C}(i)$ be the set of common curves for $\alpha(i)$ and $\mc{C}(ij)$ be the set of common curves for $\alpha(ij)$.